The deciding battle of the Civil War with the Army of the

 general pursuing a military agenda outmaneuvers a general pursuing a

-When Grant woke up fairly late on the morning of the 25th he saw the Union flag waving on Lookout Mountain.
+When Grant woke up fairly late on the morning of the 25th he saw the Union flag waving on top of Lookout Mountain.
 Imagine his consternation when he looked to the other end of his line and fully realized in what a predicament Sherman had put them.
 But at this point at the latest, things were out of his control.
 Enterprising people were again going beyond the scope of Grant's orders, decidedly the pattern at Chattanooga.
 At about 10 AM the morning of 25 Nov.
 1863, Hooker with 2 and 1/2 divisions (about 10,00 men) started from the foot of Lookout Mountain.
 For hours, in full view of Bragg and thousands of his soldiers, they marched quicktime and unopposed along the one road across the valley toward Bragg's left flank.
 I know it was "quicktime" marching because this was Hooker's big chance.
 Sometime before noon the lead division under Osterhaus (one of Sherman's commanders who was stranded on the south side of the Tennessee by a break in a pontoon bridge and then loaned to Hooker) arrived at Chattanooga creek.
 The bridge had been burned, and the creek was too high to ford due to recent rains.
 He still got part of his division across by improvising a footpath on top of the remains of the bridge (Cozzens, Shipwreck, pg.
 245, Osterhaus' report <ar55_601>), and/or across the stringers of the new bridge according to Hooker's report.
 Once across, Osterhaus set about clearing Rossville Gap while the bridge was being repaired for the artillery.
 At about 3 PM he headed north on the eastern side of the ridge while the divisions under Cruft and Geary moved north on the crest and on the western side.
 These movements caused a panic (or even more panic) in Southern ranks which then helped Thomas's troops to break Bragg's center in at least 6 places during the famous charge up the ridge.